godotengine/godot-website/collections/_article/dev-snapshot-godot-4-4-dev-1.md

 ## Highlights

-After only a week of development we are bringing you a bunch of fixes and improvements
+After only a week of development, we are bringing you a bunch of fixes and improvements:

 ### Metal Rendering Backend

 We hinted that a Metal backend was in the works and it is finally here ([GH-88199](https://github.com/godotengine/godot/pull/88199))!

 Metal is a low-level graphics API similar to Vulkan or D3D12.
-Currently Godot supports using Vulkan or D3D12, but neither of those are available on MacOS and iOS, so we use a library called [MoltenVK](https://github.com/KhronosGroup/MoltenVK) to run Vulkan over Metal.
+Godot currently supports using Vulkan or D3D12, but neither of those are available on MacOS and iOS, so we use a library called [MoltenVK](https://github.com/KhronosGroup/MoltenVK) to run Vulkan over Metal.
 MoltenVK is great and has worked well for us.
-But having our own Metal implementation is more efficient and allows us to have a greater control over what features we support and what performance tradeoffs we make.
+However, having our own Metal implementation is more efficient and allows us to have a greater control over what features we support and what performance tradeoffs we make.

 Earlier results show that the Metal backend on MacOS is at least as fast as the Vulkan backend and in many cases, much faster.

-Right now we only support Metal on Apple silicon devices.
+Right now, we only support Metal on Apple Silicon (ARM) devices.
 That includes all iOS devices and the M1/M2/M3 Macs.
+Intel-based
-Other Apple devices will continue to work with the MoltenVK backend.
-Currently this limitation is simply due to the fact that few contributors working in this area have access to non-Apple Silicon devices.
+Apple devices will continue to work with the MoltenVK backend.
+Currently, this limitation is due to the fact that few contributors working in this area have access to non-Apple Silicon devices.

 ### 3D physics interpolation